Ajay-Krishna00/Clarity/README.md

 ```
 ---

-**Built with ❤️ for the students of Jammu & Kashmir as part of Smart India Hackathon 2025**
+**Built with ❤️ for the students by students as part of Smart India Hackathon 2025**